sje30/damtp-unix-2016/README.md

 From a terminal, type:

-    ssh ...
+    ssh -Y sje30@subliminal.maths.cam.ac.uk # change to your CRSID

+(-Y means that you can run X11, i.e. graphical windows, over the connection.)

 ## Setting up COMPBIO area on subiculum

-This allows you to run other software.
+This allows you to run other COMPBIO software by extending your $PATH variable:

+One time only you will need to run the following program to configure your logins:

+    /alt/applic/user-maint/sje30/COMPBIO/compbio_runmeonce.sh

+Hint: hit TAB to complete filenames.

+Logout and then log back in to subliminal for changes to take effect.

-Check that you can now run R and other tools.
+Check that you can now run R and other tools:

+    R
+    4*2
+    require(limma)

+Ctrl-D to exit R.  Then try rstudio:

+    rstudio

 ## Rstudio over the network